on-associates/atob-webflow-scripts/README.md

 ## Functions that are used to set the calculations

+# id="shape"
-// div that holds the whole calculator and the sliding circle id="shape"
+Div that holds the whole calculator and the sliding circle

+# sliderValue;
-// number in the middle
+Number in the middle

-sliderValue;
+# count();

-// function that calculates each output for weekly and yearly results
+Function that calculates each output for weekly and yearly results

-count();
+# updateSliderValue();

-// function that updates calculator number in the middle updateSliderValue();
+Function that updates calculator number in the middle

 // Other slider options that are included to customize
 $(document).ready(function() {